This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Play and Social Therapy

 Play and social therapy give parents, caregivers, and loved ones the opportunity to see how the child interacts socially during play.
-This can be extremely beneficial, especially for children who have difficulties with communication.
+This can be highly beneficial, especially for children with communication difficulties.

 Music Therapy

-According to the American Music Therapy Association (AMTA), music therapy helps to establish a therapeutic relationship between the child in therapy and the instructor.
+Music therapy helps establish a therapeutic relationship between the child and the instructor.
 Furthermore, children who participate in music therapy may experience improvements in learning, motivation, relaxation, and language skills.

 Behavioral Therapy

-Behavioral therapy helps children that are having difficulties with emotions and who act out through inappropriate behavior.
+Behavioral therapy helps children who are having difficulties with emotions and who act out through inappropriate behavior.
 Behavior therapy uses positive reinforcement to help change negative behaviors into more desirable, adaptive behavior patterns.

 Therapists help children explore their thoughts, beliefs, and emotions to mediate difficult situations the child is encountering.
 This helps improve confidence and well-being.